-Engage2Change – NSW Mid North Coast is a pilot Men’s Behaviour Change Project, funded under the NSW Office of Women through the NSW Department of Health.
+Engage2Change is a Men’s Behaviour Change Project, funded under the NSW Office of Women through the NSW Department of Health.

 Our Men’s Behaviour Change program offers clients 4 individual counselling appointments to assess their hopes and goals for participating.
-These meetings are designed to work with men to self-assess if they are committed and ready to work towards non-violence and self-responsibility.
-The ongoing aim of these meetings are to prepare a man to move into our 12 week group program with up to 11 other men who have decided they are ready to work towards change (non-violence).
+These meetings are designed to work with men to assess whether they are committed and ready to work towards non-violence and self-responsibility.
+The ongoing aim of these meetings are to prepare men for our 12 week group program.

 All our staff are Domestic Violence specialists with many years’ experience working with men and women in response to violence.
 Our assessment counsellor has counselling qualifications and is a specialist Domestic Violence practitioner with 12 years practice working with men.

 Family, domestic and sexual violence in Australia, 2018